-If you really want to expand your ecommerce business, online marketplaces are a must.
+If you want to expand your ecommerce business in 2022, online marketplaces are a must.

-To be as profitable as possible on these platforms, you need to first identify the best online marketplaces for your brand.
+Before you jump into the online marketplace — and ensure as much profitability as possible on these platforms — you need to first identify the best online marketplaces for your brand.

 At its core, an online marketplace is an ecommerce site that offers many different products from many different sellers.
 Some of the most well-known marketplaces include: